GoogleCloudPlatform/covid-19-open-data/docs/table-vaccination-search-insights.md

 We’d love to hear about your project and learn more about your case studies.
 We’d also appreciate your feedback on the dashboard, data and documentation, or any unexpected results.
 Please email us at covid-19-search-trends-feedback@google.com.

 ## Dataset changes
-July 31, 2021 - Documented classifier training and evaluation, anonymization process and categories hierarchy.
+July 31, 2021 - Documented classifier training and evaluation, anonymization process and categories hierarchy.<br/>
 June 30, 2021 - Public release